digitallyamar/Django-SimpleApp-QuickStart/README.md

 NOTE: This repo uses class based view and renders html using a HTML template file.

+## Features

+- Simple Todo App with corresponding model.
+- Supports Editing of Model data using Admin panel.

 ## How this repo was created in the beginning?

 Step 1: Create a directory to hold our Django project.